-Many people fear eating meatless meals will not provide enough protein in their diet.
+BY learning how to make meatless meals, you can get adequate nutrients such as protein, reduce extra fats and save money too.
+Many people fear by eating meatless meals, it will not provide enough protein in their diet.
 Although protein is very important to the diet, most people who consume animal products for their protein get way too much.
-Knowing the basics a diet based primarily on plant sources can provide the requirements for the body’s protein.
+Knowing the basics, a diet based primarily on plant sources can provide the requirements for the body’s protein.
 Even if you like to eat meat, it is a good idea to have your protein from grains and vegetables in some meals.

-Serving several cheap meatless meals a month is a way for budget cooking.
-When you are learning how to grocery shop, you will realize it is the meats than run up the register slip.
-Many delicious cheap recipes can be prepared by leaving out the meat like pasta recipes.
-Unlike animal products, plant foods generally do not contain complete proteins.
+If you are learning how to make meatless meals, by serving several a month is a way to lower your food budget.
+If you do regular grocery shopping, then you will realize it is the meats than run up the register slip.
+Many delicious cheap recipes can be prepared by leaving out the meat.
+Unlike animal products, plant foods generally do not contain complete proteins so they should be combined with other ingredients to make a whole protein.
 Some grains like quinoa are very high in protein and can be prepared alone.

-In preparing cheap meatless meals, dried beans and grains play a very important part of the diet.
-Legumes including dry beans, peas and lentils offer great nutritional value.
-They provide low fat and low sodium cholesterol free source of protein.
+If you are learning how to make meatless meals, dried beans and grains play a very important part of the diet.
+Legumes, including dry beans, peas and lentils offer great nutritional value.
+They provide low fat, low sodium and a cholesterol free source of protein.
 They are also high in complex carbohydrates and fiber.
-They are also loaded with many vitamins and minerals including iron and calcium.
+They are loaded with many vitamins and minerals including iron and calcium.

 By using the following chart you can prepare wonderful tasting dishes and get your protein in your diet.